astropy/astropy/docs/timeseries/lombscargle.rst

 These are 100 noisy measurements taken at irregular times, with a frequency of 1 cycle per unit time.

-The Lomb-Scargle Periodogram, evaluated at frequencies chosen automatically based on the input data, can be computed as follows using the :class:`~astropy.timeseries.LombScargle` class:
+The Lomb-Scargle periodogram, evaluated at frequencies chosen automatically based on the input data, can be computed as follows using the :class:`~astropy.timeseries.LombScargle` class: